linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 Where:

-n1 and n2=Number of records in each sample set
+n1 and n2 = Number of records in each sample set
 ​

 **For the unequal variance t-test (the Welch's t-test)**

 ![image](https://github.com/linhdan2109/Portfolio_Projects/assets/85982220/f8e2db97-4747-4468-ad8d-4e1cd52de347)